mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 == Testing Designs

 There are several ways to go about testing hardware designs.
-Unsynthesisable features of HDLs are included because they are useful for testing circuit behaviour.
+Unsynthesisable features of HDLs are included because they are useful for testing and debugging circuit behaviour.

 === Simulation of Register-Transfer Level

 One alternative is to run the code in a simulator.
 A simulator takes the code and runs it according to the lanugage standard.
 A popular simulator is _Verilator_ @bib:verilator which accepts SystemVerilog and translates it to a multithreaded model that can be executed on the host system.
+The freedom of a software simulator allows for great support for various testing and debugging.

 === Field-Programmable Gate Arrays

 When the design has been tested in a simulator and correct behaviour is confirmed, it is common to prototype the circuit on a _field-programmable gate array_ (FPGA).
-An FPGA is a large canvas of _look-up tables_ (LUT) that can be programmed to provide a given output for any given input.
+An FPGA is a large canvas of _look-up tables_ (LUT) and various other components on a _fabric_.
+The LUTs can be programmed to provide a given output for any given input.
 The simplest possible LUT has two inputs and a single output.
 Within it are four register cells that can be selected by using the two inputs as an address.
 The values of the four register cells can be programmed to any values.
-Wires between the LUTs and other components like registers can be programmed in a similar fashion to decide which components are connected together.
 A two-input LUT can act as any logic gate by programming it with the same behaviour as the appropriate truth table.
+The fabric consists of wires between the components and can be programmed in a similar fashion to decide which components are connected together.

 With a proper bit-stream and enough components, an FPGA can be programmed to act like any circuit.
 FPGAs are much faster than simulators, and even though they are slower than creating an integrated circuit, they are still representative of metrics like IPC.

+An FPGA is less flexible than a simulator in that the code has to go through synthesis and unsynthesisable features therefore become unavailable.
+Additionally, FPGAs are less flexible in how certain language elements are implemented.
+This means that some features that are synthesisable in one technology may be unsynthesisable in a different technology.
+One example is tri-state buffers that allow an output to both source and sink current, or be electrically disconnected.
+FPGAs usually have tri-state ports on the chip interface (the input and output ports to the chip) and generally don't support tri-state logic internally, which then has to be implemented some other way.

 == Logic Synthesis: From Register-Transfer Level to Logic Gates